Armin-FalDiS/availability_bot/README.md

 1. Start a chat with your bot on Telegram
 2. Send `/start` command
 3. Click "Open Availability Calendar" button
-4. Click on any hour slot to cycle through colors:
-   - Gray → Green → Yellow → Red → Gray
+4. For each hour, click the status button (Green/Yellow/Red) to set your availability
-5. All team members can see each other's availability
+5. All team members can see each other's availability in the "Team Overview" view

 ## Project Structure

 ```
 .
+├── index.js            # Main entry point (runs migrations, starts bot + server)
 ├── bot.js              # Telegram bot setup
 ├── server.js           # Express server and API
 ├── db.js               # Database functions (using Kysely)